drBenway/pixi-vn-wiki/Canvas-Elements.md

 **Note that**: It is suggested to try to add events to the [interface](Interface-with-JavaScript-Framework) and not add it to the canvas elements.

-In Pixi'VN compared to Pixi you can't set a [listener with the `on` method](https://pixijs.com/8.x/examples/events/click), because it is not possible to save the listeners in the memory for the save and load operations.
+In Pixi’VN compared to Pixi you can't set a [listener with the `on` method](https://pixijs.com/8.x/examples/events/click), because it is not possible to save the listeners in the memory for the save and load operations.

 But you can use `onEvent`, it is a same method that `on` but you can't pass a lambda function, you must pass a Class.